riadjoseph/Go_Seo/README.md

 A series of command line utilities to support SEO actions.

 # folderCount
-folderCount is used to identify the first level folder in the URL and to count the number of instances found in the URL file.
+folderCount is used to identify all first level folders and count the number of URLs in each folder.
-**Usage:** go run folderCount.go URL_Extract_file Ex: go run folderCount.go siteurls.csv
+**Usage:** folderCount URL_Extract_file Ex: folderCount siteurls.csv
 # paramCount
 paramCount is used to identify and count all Parameter Keys used.
-**Usage:** go run paramCount.go URL_Extract_file Ex: go run paramCount.go siteurls.csv
+**Usage:** paramCount URL_Extract_file Ex: paramCount siteurls.csv
 # segment1stLevel
 segment1stLevel is used to generate the Botify segmentation regex for all first level folders found in the URL extract.
-**Usage:** go run segment1stLevel.go URL_Extract_file Ex: go run segment1stLevel.go siteurls.csv
+**Usage:** segment1stLevel URL_Extract_file Ex: segment1stLevel siteurls.csv
 # listAnalysis
-listAnalysis uses the Botify API and returns key details for the latest crawl in a specified project.
+listAnalysis uses the Botify API and returns key details for the most recent crawl in a specified project.
 **Usage:** listAnalysis Username Project_Slug.
 Ex: listAnalysis botify-org botify-project